dzabraev/mcgdb/README.md

 ![](https://github.com/dzabraev/mcgdb/blob/master/doc/img/mcgdb-title.png?raw=true "")

-Two windows is shown in this picture.
+Two windows are shown in this picture.
 Upper left window has started `gdb` and right window has started src window.
 Black mark with red text in line 543 illustrates breakpoint.
 The current execution position is marked with color like breakpoint.